intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 of accurately determining problem spots when multiple different network types are responsible for the quality.

+Presentation by {{Kerpez2021}} showed that as the Internet access becomes the norm, the limited bandwidth of 2.4Ghz wifi is more often than not the bottleneck.
+In comparison, the wider bandwidth of the 5Ghz WiFi have only been the bottleneck in 20% of the observations.

+### Towards future cross-layer observability {#discussions-cross-observability}

+The ownership of the Internet is spread across multiple administrative domains, making access to performance data difficult.
+Furthermore, the immense scale of the Internet makes aggregation and analysis of such data difficult. {{Marx2021}}  presented a simple logging format that could potentially be used to collect and aggregate data from different layers.

+The other aspect of cross-layer collaboration is that majority of current alogrithms do not explicitly provide performance data that can be part of a cross-layer analysis.
+The IETF community can be more diligent in identifying the key performance indicators, and exposing those as part of the protocol specification.

+Despite all the challenges, it should still be possible to perform limited-scope studies to have a better understanding of how user quality is affected by the interaction of the different components that constitute the Internet.
+Recent development of federated learning algorithms suggests that it might be possible to perform cross-layer performance measurements while preserving the privacy of the users.

+On the server side, the `tcp_info` structure can be decorated with performance information from other layers to give richer data set.

+### Efficient collaboration between hardware and transport protocols {#discussions-cross-layer-hw-tp}

+With the advent of the L4S congestion notification and control, there's even higher need for the transport protocols and the underlying hardware to work in unison.

+At the time of the workshop, the typical home router used a single FIFO queue, large enough to allow amortizing the lower-layer header overhead across multiple transport PDUs.
+These designs worked well with the Cubic congestion control algorithm, yet the newer generation of CCAs can operate on much smaller queues.
+To fully support <1ms latency, the home router needs to work efficiently on sequential transmissions of just a few segments, vs. being optimized for large packet bursts.

+Another design trait that's common in the home routers is use of packet aggregation, to further amortize the overhead added by the lower-layer headers.
+Multiple IP datagrams are combined into a single large tranfer frame.
+This aggregation can add up to 10ms to the packet sojourn delay.

+Following the famous "you can't improve what you don't measure" adage, it is important to expose these aggregation delays in a way that would allow identifying the bottlenecks, and making the hardware more suitable for the next generation transport protocols.

+### Key points {#cross-layer-keypoints}

 ## Synthesis

 Finally, in the Synthesis section presentations and discussions